Close

 If you’ve been involved in a serious car accident in Fayetteville, you have enough on your mind as you recover from your injuries.
 Our firm understands that you need the support of an aggressive, committed attorney who can protect your legal rights and advocate on your behalf.
 Fayetteville car accident attorney Ken Kieklak has nearly 20 years of experience representing crash victims and their families and is dedicated to pursuing justice for every client.
 When you need the assistance of an experienced and respected law firm, you can call on Ken Kieklak.
 We don’t receive payment unless you do.

 If you or someone you love has been hurt in an auto accident, you could be entitled to significant compensation for your pain, suffering, and medical expenses.
-To speak confidentially about your case with an experienced Fayetteville, AR personal injury lawyer, call Ken Kieklak, Attorney at Law right away at (479) 316-0438 or 479-269-1970, or contact us online.
+To speak confidentially about your case with an experienced Fayetteville, AR personal injury lawyer, call Ken Kieklak, Attorney at Law right away at (479) 316-0438 or contact us online.